(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Abstract

 \section{Abstract}

-We investigate Koszulity of operads for various $n$-ary algebras.
+We investigate operads for various $n$-ary algebras.
+As a useful tool we introduce galgalim -- analogs of the Lie-hedra for $n$-ary algebras.
 We then focus to algebras with one anti-associative operation.
-Since the corresponding operad is not Koszul, the deformation cohomology differs from the standard one.
 We describe the relevant part of the deformation cohomology for this type of algebras using the minimal model for the anti-associative operad.
-In the remaining sections we discuss free partially associative algebras and formulate open problems.
+We also discuss free partially associative algebras and formulate some open problems.

 \baselineskip17pt plus 1pt minus 1pt \parskip3pt